Impact Wrestling TV preview: The lineup for tonight's show, Before The Impact match, Impact In 60 theme - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for tonight’s television show.

--Doc Gallows, Karl Anderson, Juice Robinson, and David Finlay vs. Larry D, Acey Romero, Luster the Legend, and Adam Thornstowe.
+-Contract singing for Doc Gallows and Karl Anderson vs. Juice Robinson and David Finlay for the Impact Tag Titles.

 Powell’s POV: Impact Wrestling airs Tuesdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
-The Before The Impact pre-show airs at 6CT/7ET and will include Rohit Raju vs. James Storm.
-The “Impact In 60” nostalgia show airs in between the Impact airings and will feature the best of Sami Callihan, including his match against Pentagon Jr. from Slammiversary 2018.
+The Before The Impact pre-show airs at 6CT/7ET.
+The “Impact In 60” nostalgia show airs in between the Impact airings and will feature the best of Eddie Edwards.
 John Moore’s weekly Impact Wrestling television reviews are typically available shortly after the episodes air.
 My Impact Wrestling Hit List and my Dot Net Members’ exclusive audio review are available on Wednesdays.

 Be the first to comment